 It does not matter if a motorcycle is vintage or new; both deserve the same type of care.
 This might be surprising to some individuals because there is this popular assumption that in the past motorcycles were manufactured to be more durable, and resistant to water damage than current models.
 This might appear to be the case at first glance but ultimately this notion is false.

-Vintage motorcycles have fewer features than new motorcycles, but even so, their structures share several similarities.
+Vintage motorcycles have fewer features than new motorcycles, but even so, most motorcycles with vintage structures share several similarities.
 Even though there is now more plastic involved in their manufacturing, they are also created using the same types of materials that were used before in a lot of areas.
 The shell of new motorcycles might appear different to that of old motorcycles, which it is, but only to some extent.
 Their similarities prevail and thus have a lot in common.

 What if you Leave Your Motorcycle In the Rain?